 “Every child needs nature.
 Not just the ones with parents who appreciate nature.
 Not only those of a certain economic class or culture or set of abilities.
 Every child.” -Richard Louv

 Studies show that children who regularly spend time outdoors are healthier and better equipped for life.
-Camp Borrego offers a chance to learn and explore the outdoors.
-A permanent facility provides a more immersive learning/teaching environment and can be used for multi-day excursions.
+Our environmental education camp offers a chance to learn and explore the outdoors.

 Scholarships & Funding: